-Southwestern is committed to providing a safe campus environment for students, faculty and staff.
+Southwestern Law School is committed to providing a safe campus environment for students, faculty, staff, residents, and visitors.
 The law school's security program is supported by numerous individuals on a daily basis; however, the complete success of the program can only be achieved through the cooperation and participation of all members of the law school community.
-This page is part of Southwestern's on-going effort to insure that this collaborative endeavor is effective.
-Information required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is provided to assist you in establishing personal safety and contributing to a secure campus.
+This publication is part of Southwestern's ongoing effort to ensure that this collaborative endeavor is effective.
+Information required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is provided to assist you in establishing personal safety and contributing to a safe campus.

-Southwestern is located in the heart of one of the largest and most exciting cities in the country.
+Southwestern is located in the heart of one of the largest and most vibrant cities in the country.
 A variety of cultural, entertainment, educational, and professional opportunities exist in the area for you to enjoy.
 To make the most of this dynamic urban environment, it is important to develop your own personal safety awareness.
-Additionally, by participating in Southwestern's security program you will not only increase your own safety but the safety of those around you.
-Your involvement in Southwestern’s security program and services will insure that the law school continues to be a safe learning and working.
+Additionally, by taking a stake in providing a safe environment for learning, teaching, living, and working, you increase your own safety and the safety of those around you.
+Your involvement in Southwestern’s security program will ensure that the law school campus and residential areas continue to be secure and crime-free.

 See also: Emergency Operations Plan